R\'enyi security framework against coherent attacks applied to decoy-state QKD: Generic Framework for Key Rates from the MEAT

 \subsubsection{Source-Replacement Scheme}

-As a first step, let us briefly introduce the source-replacement scheme \cite{bennett_quantum_1992, ferenczi_symmetries_2012}, which we will use for P\&M protocols.
+As a first step, let us briefly introduce the source-replacement scheme \cite{bennett_quantum_1992, ferenczi_symmetries_2012}, which we will use to analyze P\&M protocols.
 Under the source-replacement scheme, Alice's state preparation process in each round is recast as having her first prepare a \emph{pure} state,

 where \(p(k)\) is the total probability of Alice sending state \(\ket{s_k}_{A'}\) to Bob, and then performing a measurement on $A$ described by the following POVM elements:

 for all \(k=1 \dots d_A\).

 Importantly, this measurement on the $A$ registers commutes with any arbitrary coherent attack Eve performs on the signal registers $A'$, since these operations act on different systems.
 Therefore, the source-replacement scheme states that the state generated in the protocol can be equivalently described as follows.
 Alice first prepares the state $\ket{\psi}_{AA'}^{\otimes n}$, then Eve performs an arbitrary attack across all the signal-state registers $A_1^{\prime\, n}$ that maps them to some registers $B_1^n \widetilde{E}$, resulting in a new state \(\rho_{A_1^nB_1^n \widetilde{E}}\).
 Eve then forwards the $B_1^n$ registers to Bob, and Alice and Bob measure the registers $A_1^nB_1^n$ to generate the raw data strings $X_1^nY_1^n$, which are then processed further as described in the protocol.
 Note that for protocols of the form we described, the process of generating the registers $S_1^n I_1^n \CP_1^n$ from the registers $A_1^nB_1^n$ can be written as a channel of the form $\EATchannQKD^{\otimes n}$, for a channel $\EATchannQKD$ we describe in \cref{subsubsec:QKDchannel} below.